Factbox: Major U.S. Supreme Court affirmative action cases

-(Reuters) - The U.S. Supreme Court on Thursday decided a major case involving race-based admissions in colleges and universities, upholding a University of Texas policy that had been challenged by a white woman who it rejected in 2008. [nL1N19F0VW]
+(Reuters) - The U.S. Supreme Court heard arguments on Wednesday in a major affirmative action case involving racial policies in college admissions.
+The case was brought by a white applicant denied a place at the University of Texas at Austin.

 Following are major Supreme Court decisions affecting university affirmative action.